Thomas B. Murray

 Thomas B. Murray was a member of the Wisconsin State Assembly.

 Biography

 Murray was born Thomas Byron Murray on May 12, 1938, in Superior, Wisconsin.
-He graduated from the University of Wisconsin-Superior.
-Murray served in the United States Army and was an undersheriff.
+He graduated from the University of Wisconsin-Superior, served in the United States Army and was an undersheriff.
 He was married with two children.
 Murray died on January 6, 1998, in Duluth, Minnesota.

 Political career

 Murray was a member of the Assembly from 1973 to 1981.
 Previously, he was a member of the Douglas County, Wisconsin Board of Supervisors.
 He was a Democrat.